Running interventions: top tips

 Use our practical tips to deliver high-quality interventions.
-Share our template letter so parents are aware of the interventions in place for their child, and use our reporting sheet to make sure teachers are kept informed of the progress their pupils are making.
+Share our template letter so parents and carers know about the interventions in place for their child, and use our recording and monitoring forms to keep teachers informed about the progress their pupils are making.

 Contents